Are you looking to find an excellent home for your new pet reptile?

-This is a bit harder to determine by looking at it, add a little water in the bottom and check for leaks.
+This is harder to determine by looking at it, adding a little water in the bottom, and checking for leaks.

 In addition to being heavier and waterproof, the aquariums you encounter are often taller than terrariums.

-With a little research and measuring, you will determine if your tank falls in line with the height of a fish tank or a reptile tank.
+With a bit of research and measuring, you will determine if your tank falls in line with the height of a fish tank or a reptile tank.